 Top Restaurants in Santa Rosa

-Stark’s full bar features signature and well cocktails and over sixty whiskeys
+Stark’s full bar features signature and well cocktails and more than 60 whiskeys

-Just in Santa Rosa alone, we have endless terrific choices, ranging from classic California to Latin American, Asian, and beyond.
-Here are selected favorites, sure to satisfy any mood and craving.
-(For even more options, check our listings of Sonoma County Restaurants and click on Santa Rosa.)
+Below are some popular picks in Santa Rosa that are sure to satisfy any craving and mood.
+(For even more options, check our listings of Sonoma County Restaurants and simply filter by type or location.)

 Spinster Sisters